The bell rang loudly, waking Peter up from his seventh-period nap.

 She rolled her eyes.
-“Okay, Emperor Palpatine.
+“Okay, Palpatine.
 You know that tonight is—”

 He chuckled.
 “Good pull.”
-Eun knew a lot about Star Wars, but not by choice; Peter was always speculating about who would win—Old Luke or young Yoda—or who was packing a bigger piece: flaccid Chewie or hard Lando.
+Eun knew a lot about Star Wars, but not by choice; Peter couldn’t stop babbling about the original trilogy.
+Was Luke ashamed of being a nasty-ass sister-kisser?
+And who was packing the bigger piece?
+Flaccid Chewie or hard Lando?

 “Holly’s party—you going?”

-She sighed, rolling her eyes again.
-“Because it’s happening right now, Peter!”
+She sighed, exasperated.
+“Because it’s right now, Peter!”

-His eyes widened.
 “What time is—” He clicked his phone on, and saw it was a quarter past seven.
 “SHIT!”
-He grabbed the nearest can of Axe (there were seven of them scattered throughout his room) and began spraying himself down.
+He grabbed the nearest can of Axe (there were eight or nine of them scattered across the floor) and sprayed himself down.

 Eun fanned the air, coughing from the fumes.
-“Peter, it’s okay to be late; it’s not like they’re—”
+“Peter, it’s okay to be late.
+It’s not like—”

 “No!”
 Peter stretched his boxers open and doused his nuts.
 “Not tonight!”
-He locked eyes with her and became unnaturally still.
+He met her gaze and became unnaturally still.

 “Tonight will herald the birth of the Fuckrising,” he intoned gravely.

-She crossed arms and gave him a dubious stare.
-“I don’t even know what that means.”
+She gave him a dubious stare.
+“I don’t know what that means.”

 “You will.”
-He raised his left arm and blasted a cone of Axe into his pit.
+He blasted his pits with a cone of Axe.
 “They all will.”

-He clunked the can onto his desk and scrambled into a button-down shirt and a pair of jeans.
+He clunked the can onto his desk, then slipped into a shirt and a pair of jeans.
 “Let’s go.”
 He strode through the door, snapping his lapels briskly down.
-On his way out, he grabbed a small, green-glowing vial and stuck it into his pocket.

-Eun Yin noticed, but didn’t comment.
-As long as black-ops ninjas weren’t holding her at gunpoint, she didn’t care.
-Peter had apologized for letting that happen, and promised that nothing of the sort would happen again.
-She wasn’t sure if she actually believed him, but as things stood, she was willing to give him the benefit of the doubt.
+On the way out, he grabbed a green-glowing vial and stuck it in his pocket.
+Eun noticed, but didn’t comment.
+As long as black-ops ninjas weren’t holding her at gunpoint, she didn’t want to know.
+Peter had apologized for letting that happen and promised nothing of the sort would happen again.
+(She wasn’t sure if she actually believed him, but she was willing to give him the benefit of the doubt.)